12 former Man Utd players to speak out against the Glazers: Neville, Rio…

 “At this moment in time, United are being discriminated [against].
 The football side is, by the business side of it.
 It’s Manchester United.
 It’s not Manchester United FC anymore.
 It was a football club.
 It was a football club for one side of the people of Manchester.
 Even that’s been taken away now.”

 “I don’t think an apology is too great anyway if I’m honest.
-I think what happened should never have happened,” the Class of ’92 member recently said in an interview with Sky Sports.
+I think what happened should never have happened,” the Class of ’92 member told Sky Sports following the European Super League saga.

 “What happened is the worst case of bullying in my opinion, from powerful people, so whether they apologise or not is irrelevant to me really.